 We shook the butter until we could not shake it any longer.
 I would imagine that this was a teachable moment about how the pilgrims made their feast for Thanksgiving.
 At the same time a great way to waste the bountifulness of energy coming from 10+ four year olds.

-I hope you find my complete guide on Garlic Herb Butter super helpful.
+I hope you find my complete guide on Garlic Herb Butter for Steak super helpful.

 Garlic Herb Butter: Ingredients & Tools